 Social connectedness is a key part of all Blue Zone societies.
 Adventists devote one day each week to resting and socializing, Sardinians enjoy happy hour in local bars, and Okinawans have a tradition of forming "moais," circles of friends who commit to supporting one another's emotional and social needs for life.
-Maintaining such connections can enhance your long-term health: Research has shown that older adults who maintain socially active lives have significantly lower rates of disability and cognitive decline.9
+Maintaining such connections can enhance your long-term health: Research in The Journals of Gerontology Series A: Biological Sciences and Medical Sciences has shown that older adults who maintain socially active lives have significantly lower rates of disability and cognitive decline.

 How to Follow the Blue Zone Diet

 Eating and drinking is a key part of any lifestyle, and Buettner's research revealed that people in the Blue Zones share basic dietary habits that help keep them healthy well into old age.
 The four tips below can help you eat like the world's longest-living people.
 To be sure these tips are appropriate for you, consult with a physician or certified nutritionist before making any dietary changes.

 People in each Blue Zone eat different things, but what they all have in common is a focus on plant-based foods—many of which they grow in their own gardens.
 Beans feature prominently in most centenarians' diets, as do fruits, vegetables, herbs, nuts, and whole grains.

 According to Buettner, some superstar Blue Zone foods that contribute to longevity include: